predsci/CHMAP/CHD-mkdocs/docs/ipp/lbc.md

 ### Calculate and Save Theoretical Fit Parameters
 This function queries histograms from the database then calculates LBC fit parameters which are then saved in the database.
-The source code for this is found in the [CHD GitHub](https://github.com/predsci/CHD/blob/master/analysis/lbcc_analysis/LBCC_beta-y_theoretical_analysis.py) and the generalized function can be found [here](https://github.com/predsci/CHD/blob/master/analysis/lbcc_analysis/LBCC_theoretic_funcs.py).
+The source code and example usage for this is found in the [CHD GitHub](https://github.com/predsci/CHD/blob/master/analysis/lbcc_analysis/LBCC_beta-y_theoretical_analysis.py) and the generalized function can be found [here](https://github.com/predsci/CHD/blob/master/analysis/lbcc_analysis/LBCC_theoretic_funcs.py).

     def calc_theoretic_fit(db_session, inst_list, calc_query_time_min, calc_query_time_max, weekday=0, number_of_days=180,